aaronbloomfield/ccc/hws/metamask/index.md

 let web3mm = new Web3(window.ethereum);
 ```

 You will notice that we are creating *TWO* connections to the blockchain.
 The first connection is through the normal URL as was done in the [DAO & web3](../daoweb3/index.html) ([md](../daoweb3/index.md)) assignment and as is done in the auctions.php page that you are basing your code off of; that URL is on the Collab landing page.
+This first connection is *read-only*.
 The second connection is through MetaMask, which injects the `window.ethereum` object, and Web3.js can just connect via that.
+We will be able to send transactions through the second connection.

 The reason we are doing two connections is because the first one supports subscriptions, which is what allows the table to be updated upon an event emission -- you did that in the [DAO & web3](../daoweb3/index.html) ([md](../daoweb3/index.md)) assignment, and the auctions.php does that as well.
 However, that first connection does not allow sending transactions to the blockchain.
 The second connection, which is through MetaMask, does not support subscriptions (so no automatic updating of the tables), but does allow sending transactions to the blockchain.

 As both are wrapped in the Web3 constructor, they operate the same way.

-As a general rule, any one Javascript function should use only one of those connections.
+As a general rule, any one Javascript function should use only one of those connections, as they may be slightly out of sync with each other (the MetaMask one has about a 5 second delay, for example).
 If you are sending transactions to the blockchain, you have to use the `web3mm` one.
 Otherwise, use the `web3` one.
 As you will only have four functions that send transactions to the blockchain, only those four will use `web3mm`.

 ##### HTML and Javascript